 Applicants may be subject to a financial viability assessment.
 The financial viability assessment forms part of the risk mitigation strategy and can include:

-- establishing whether relevant persons have any adverse business history (for example current or past bankruptcy) - assessment of the financial health of an entity.
+- establishing whether relevant persons within the organisation have any adverse business history (for example current or past bankruptcy) - assessment of the financial health of an entity.

 8.3 Who will assess and select applications?